tensorflow/mlir-hlo/stablehlo/docs/reference_checklist.md

     1. Add file called `interpret_<op_mnemonic>.mlir`.
     1. Write tests following the [testing guidelines](https://github.com/openxla/stablehlo/blob/main/docs/reference.md#testing-guidelines).
 1. In [ops_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/ops_stablehlo.mlir):
-    1. Make sure that there is at least one test for each constraint in verifier and type inference methods.
+    1. Make sure that there is at least one test for each constraint in verifier and type inference methods; constraints covered in ODS will not be tested.
 These tests will mostly be negative tests exercising the fact that the constraints are not met.
 Make sure to add at least one positive tests in case there are none.
-       Note that it is out of scope to revisit the correctness of type inference as in
+Note that it is out of scope to revisit the correctness of type inference as in [file](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/infer_stablehlo.mlir).
-       [file](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/infer_stablehlo.mlir).
     1. Make sure that all the tests related to the op under test, are placed together.
     1. Make sure that all the tests related to the op under test, are prepended with `CHECK-LABEL` lit macro.
-    1. Choose the function name of the tests using the format `xyz_c1_c2_...` for a function testing constraints `C1`, `C2`, etc. for op `XyzOp`.
+    1. Choose the function name of the tests using the format `xyz_cn_im_...` for a function testing constraints `Cn`, `Im`, etc. for op `XyzOp`.
 In cases when the proposed format does not apply, keep the existing name.
     1. Once the above step is complete, sort all the tests related to the op